OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 # Mediscreen - Project 9 OpenClassrooms

-Mediscreen is a web applucation for doctors.
+Mediscreen is a web application for doctors.
 The purpose of this app is to management patient, medical notes, and to provides a diagnostic on patient based on the notes.

 Their is four main components for this application: